What is fieldwork, practicum and internship? Fieldwork is work that takes place outside the classroom to gain practical knowledge

 times.
 You are REQUIRED to attend one of these briefings.
 Notices will be placed

-in the Carolina Coliseum and e-mail notification will be sent to all students who
+on the 6th floor of Close-Hipp and e-mail notification will be sent to all students

 How do the requirements change with regards to practicums and internships for international